asvcode/not-so-random-forest/README.md

 ### Species Classification

-Since I was consulting with the city of Athens [Greece] for this project, I focused on tree species in that city.
+Since I was consulting for the city of Athens [Greece] for this project, I focused on tree species in that city.
 I obtained a list of the 18 most commonly occurring species in Athens from a [sample survey](https://www.tandfonline.com/doi/abs/10.1080/03071375.1988.9756380).

 It is often useful to approach classification tasks using a baseline model and then improve upon the results by either tuning the model or choosing a more complex model that is able to generalize better.
 Accordingly, I decided to start with a non deep learning approach.
 Specifically, I resorted to Principal Component Analysis to extract the most important features of trees [dubbed 'eigentrees'] and trained an SVM on the projections of the training data onto the eigentrees.
 This relatively simple approach did not yield particularly useful results with the mean precision and recall across tree species being 0.20.
 I included a notebook detailing the analysis [here](models/training/species_classifier_baseline_pca_svm.ipynb).